Welcome to Phase 2!

 ZO.RRO II state project - Decarbonization of the energy supply in industrial companies

 The demonstration phase of the energy project ZO.RRO (Zero Carbon Cross Energy System) has started!
 The ZO.RRO II state project, led by Nordhausen University of Applied Sciences and supported by its partner Thuringian Network for Renewable Energies (ThEEN Association), received the funding decision from the Thuringian Ministry for the Environment, Energy and Nature Conservation (TMUEN) for around 2 million euros on 23 May 2022 press release.

 This enables the ZO.RRO II team to develop and implement lighthouse projects in the form of demonstrators until the end of 2024 in cooperation with industrial practice partners.
-The aim is to build on the analyses carried out in ZO.RRO I as quickly as possible and to carry out detailed measurements.
+The aim is to build on the analyses carried out in ZO.RRO I and to carry out detailed measurements.

 Reduce CO2 emissions, optimize supply & prove the CO2 footprint of participating companies by:

 - detailed measurements to evaluate suitable options in energy supply